challfry/TheKraken/Resources/AboutKraken.md

  - Take a Pirate Selfie, and share it with everyone.
  - Now with phone call support.
 You can call other passengers and talk to them aboard the ship, if they also have the Kraken app.
  - Rock Ballad Mode, which shows a video of a Zippo lighter flame, has proven to be suprisingly popular.
- - New this year is Micro Karaoke, an activity where you record yourself singing one line of a song into your phone, and then later watch a music video with you in it.
+ - Micro Karaoke, an activity where you record yourself singing one line of a song into your phone, and then later watch a music video with you in it.

 ## Caveats ##